 3. Create custom place cards

-Place cards add a bit of order to a beautiful but busy table, so get your toddler in on the action of assigning seats.
-Let’s make it as easy as possible: cut out the cards (or purchase some pre-cut ones) and write the names of the guests, and then let your toddler go to town with crayons and stickers.
+Place cards add a bit of order to a beautiful but busy table, so get your toddler in on the action of assigning seats for your small gathering.
+Let’s make it as easy as possible: cut out the cards (or purchase some pre-cut ones) and write the names of your dinner guests (even if it’s just your family!), and then let your toddler go to town with crayons and stickers.
 Each card will not only be custom made but extra unique to boot.
-Grandma may get a dash of Moana, cousin Suzy may get a little Paw Patrol, and everyone gets a little laugh and a special memento to bring home.
+Mom may get a dash of Moana, little brother may get a little Paw Patrol, and everyone gets a little laugh and a special memento to commemorate the holiday.

 4. Make garland